Sea Fishing in Lofoten – Complete Guide 2026

 What is the best time to fish in Lofoten?

-Do I need a fishing license in Lofoten?
+Do I need a fishing licence in Lofoten?

 What species can I catch in Lofoten?